Diet quality and patient health outcomes over 10 years in people with MS

 Summary

-This study will employ a large cohort study of >2000 people living with MS in the UK with clinical follow-up measurement of multiple patient-reported outcome measures since 2011.
-Advanced statistical methods will be applied to diet intake data acquired in 2016 and 2022 to extract diet quality characteristics and evaluate the links between diet quality and relapse, disability, fatigue, depression, anxiety, and quality of life over 10 years’ follow-up.
+This study will employ a large cohort study of more than 2000 people living with MS in the UK with clinical follow-up measurements of multiple patient-reported outcomes since 2011.
+Advanced statistical methods will be applied to diet intake data acquired in 2016 and 2022 to extract diet quality characteristics and evaluate the links between diet quality and relapse, disability, fatigue, depression, anxiety, and quality of life over 10 years of follow-up.

-These results will then be applied to the development of a web-based interface which people living with MS can use to estimate their clinical projection trajectory based on their reported food and beverage intake.
+These results will then be applied to the development of a web-based interface which people living with MS can use to predict how their MS might progress based on their reported food and beverage intake.

 Stages of the research process